DanHodgson12/my-cook-book/TESTING.md

 The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used to check for any code errors or misuse of syntax/elements in the HTML & CSS.

+The [JSHint](https://jshint.com/) service was used to check for any code errors or misuse of syntax in the JavaScript.

 The [CI Python Linter](https://pep8ci.herokuapp.com/) service was used to check for any linting errors in the Python code.

 ### HTML